INTERCEDE GROUP PLC (the latest news is at the foot of this page)

 which when they were eventually disclosed show quite low hurdles, and in reality

-are not focussed on the key aspects of the company that require development – in
+are not focused on the key aspects of the company that require development – in essence

 pay increase to us.